 - medications, especially steroids

 How fast does a cataract develop?

 How quickly a cataract develops varies among individuals and may even be different between eyes.
-Most age-related cataracts progress gradually over a period of years.
+Most age-related cataracts progress gradually for years.

 Other cataracts, especially in younger people and people with diabetes, may progress rapidly over a short time.
 It is not possible to predict exactly how fast cataracts will develop in any given person.

-Surgery is the only way a cataract can be removed.
+Surgery is the only way to remove a cataract.
 If symptoms of cataracts are not bothering you very much, surgery may not be needed.
 Sometimes a simple change in your eyeglass prescription may be helpful.

 No medications, dietary supplements or exercise have been shown to prevent or cure cataracts.

 Protection from excessive sunlight may help slow the progression of cataracts.
 Sunglasses that screen out ultraviolet (UV) light rays or regular eyeglasses with a clear, anti-UV coating offer this protection.

 By performing a thorough eye examination, your ophthalmologist (Eye MD) can detect the presence of a cataract.

 A careful evaluation will also rule out any other conditions that may be causing blurred vision or other eye problems.
 Problems with other parts of the eye (such as the cornea, retina or optic nerve) can be responsible for vision loss and may prevent you from having much or any improvement in vision after cataract surgery.
 If improvement in your vision is unlikely, cataract removal may not be recommended.
 Your ophthalmologist can tell you how much vision improvement is likely.